puppetlabs/puppetserver/documentation/install_from_packages.markdown

   After you've disabled the vhost, restart Apache, which is a service called either `httpd` or `apache2`, depending on your OS.

+  Alternatively, if you don't need to keep the Apache service running, you can stop Apache with `service httpd stop` or `service apache2 stop`.

   3. Install the Puppet Server package by running:

         yum install puppetserver